OverStruck/deep-dream-maker/README.md

 3. Run the services/containers:
 `docker-compose up` or `docker-compose up -d` if you don't want to see the terminal output

-Alternativetely you can also *just* build the images and run them at the same time:
+Alternatively you can also *just* build the images and run them at the same time:
 `docker-compose up --build -d`

-After the containers are running and fully initialized, you can go to `http://localhost:9993/` in your favorite web broswer and start making deep dream images! 😊
+After the containers are running and fully initialized, you can go to `http://localhost:9993/` in your favorite web browser and start making deep dream images! 😊

 ## Current state of the project
 DeepDream maker has been updated from version 1 to version 2.
 This new version uses Docker & Docker Compose to allow for a seamless experience.